Helping kids lead normal lives

 Taking a closer look

 In the immunology program, Tamara Pozos, MD, PhD, is collaborating on a study to evaluate immune system recovery in patients who have been treated for leukemia.
-Her previous research has focused on the cell biology of early immune responses, and her findings have been published in nationally recognized journals such as Science.
+Her previous research has focused on the cell biology of early immune responses, and her findings have been published in nationally recognized journals such as Science Magazine.
 Laura Hoyt, MD, is a national expert on the care of children with HIV infection.
 She has a particular expertise in the biology of T cells, the most important cell for regulating the immune system.